Conjectures on the reduced Kronecker coefficients: Reduced Kronecker Coefficients

-Additionally, it is possible to recover the Kronecker coefficients as linear combinations of reduced Kronecker coefficients; see Theorem 1.1 in \cite{briand2011stability}.
-Therefore, the reduced Kronecker coefficients sit somewhere between the Littlewood-Richardson coefficients and the Kronecker coefficients, and we can ask which convexity/concavity property could the reduced Kronecker coefficients hold?
+Additionally, every Kronecker coefficient is equal to an explicit reduced Kronecker coefficient of not much larger partitions (see \cite[Theorem 1.1]{Ikenmeyer2023all}).

-Whether the verbatim translation of the saturation property (\ref{satu}) that holds for the Littlewood–Richardson coefficients is also true for the reduced Kronecker coefficients is a long-standing open problem.
-It was independently conjectured in 2004 by Kirillov (who called them the \emph{extended Littlewood–Richardson coefficients}) and Klyachko:
+We would like to ask which convexity/concavity property could be satisfied by the reduced Kronecker coefficients.
+Whether the verbatim translation of the saturation property \eqref{satu} that holds for the Littlewood--Richardson coefficients is also true for the reduced Kronecker coefficients is a long-standing open problem.
+It was independently conjectured in 2004 by Kirillov (who called them the \emph{extended Littlewood--Richardson coefficients}) and Klyachko.